koustov/json-graphql-parser/README.md

     display:    "[Optional | String]: Give a display name for the query",
     name:       "[Optional | String]: Query name",
     function:   "[Optional | String]: Target function name",
-    write:      "[Optional | Boolean]: Whether it is a graphql query or mutation that you want to perform",
+    write:      "[Optional | Boolean]: Whether it is a GraphQL query or mutation that you want to perform",
     return:     "[Required | String Array]: Array parameters to return" }
 ```